 Neither will this redundant evidence of the steeply declining utility of campaign dollars: Beto O’Rourke raised $7 million, then $10 million, then $38 million in 2018’s first three quarters, and his Quinnipiac poll numbers were 44 percent in April, 43 percent in July, 45 percent in September, 46 percent in October.
 As of Wednesday he received 48.3 percent of the vote, and his cable-television groupies, impervious to discouragement, instantly segued to speculation about his possible presidential candidacy.

 Tuesday’s winners included the Affordable Care Act.
 Referendums in three crimson states — Idaho, Utah, Nebraska — mandated Medicaid expansion (Nebraska’s legislature had rejected it six times), which is Obamacare’s arrhythmic heart.
 And Republican candidates everywhere genuflected at this altar: Preexisting conditions shall not preclude access to health insurance.
-Now, however, many Democrats, artists of self-destruction, might forfeit the health-care ground they have gained: The 157 million Americans content with their employer-provided health insurance will rightly hear menace in Medicare-for-all.
+Now, however, many Democrats, artists of self-destruction, might forfeit the health-care ground they have gained: The 157 million Americans content with their employer-provided health insurance will rightly hear menace in

 If House Minority Leader Nancy Pelosi (D-Calif.), the villain in more than 61,000 Republican ads, is elected House speaker, she will be the first since Sam Rayburn in 1955 to regain that post after yielding it.
 If she is not elected by House Democrats, who are indebted to her tactical canniness and prodigious fundraising, they will deserve the Prince Felix of Schwarzenberg Trophy: He was the Austrian prime minister who, when Russia sought reciprocal assistance after helping Austria suppress unrest, replied that Austria would astound the world with its ingratitude.